simonvh/gimmemotifs-manuscript/manuscript.md

 evaluates how well *de novo* motif finders identify the primary motif in the context of ChIP-seq peaks.
 It does not evaluate other aspects that might be important, such as the ability to identify many low-abundant motifs.
-Furthermore, with ChIP-seq data there are usually many peaks available.
+Furthermore, with ChIP-seq data there are usually thousands of peaks available.
 This allows for other algorithms than those that work well on a few sequences.
 Interestingly, the original MEME shows consistently good performance, although the running time is longer than most other tools.
 On the basis of this